Who is buried in Grant's Tomb?the question, asked by some folks in Blogger Help Forum: How Do I?

 - Hit "Create blog!".

-- Get started - develop your blog - and make it valuable.
+- Get started - develop your blog.

 But, there are details, which not everybody gets the first time.
 And Blogger blogs are all about the details - unpleasant at they may be, sometimes.